 The SAT essay rubric states: “The response demonstrates a deliberate and highly effective progression of ideas both within paragraphs and throughout the essay.”

 The main point to take away from this is that you should follow the standard structure for an SAT essay (introduction-body-body-conclusion).
-Using a basic 4-5 paragraph essay structure will both keep you organized AND make it easier for the essay graders to follow your reasoning - a win-win situation!
+Using a basic four- to five-paragraph essay structure will both keep you organized and make it easier for the essay graders to follow your reasoning—a win-win situation!

 #4: Make Time to Read, Analyze, Plan, Write, and Revise